Things to Do in Olympic National Park in Winter (+ Helpful Tips for Visiting)

 Things to do in Olympic National Park in winter

 Visiting Olympic National Park in winter is obviously different from visiting at other times of the year.
-Here are the top things to do there during the winter months:
+Not everything is open – but there are still plenty of things to do!
+Here are the top things to do during the winter months:

 1. Snow sports at Hurricane Ridge*

 Note: The visitor center atop Hurricane Ridge (the Hurricane Ridge Day Lodge) burned down in spring 2023.
 The ridge is planned to be open for winter recreation this year, but know that the visitor center is gone, and restroom facilities are now limited.
+There will be no indoor warming area, food, potable water, or gear rentals available in winter 2024/25.
 Check the ONP site for up to date info.

 Hurricane Ridge is the most accessible mountain area within Olympic National Park, and one of the most popular spots for visitors.
 It's close to the town of Port Angeles, and is accessed via the Hurricane Ridge Road.